-Harvey (2013) had found that the diversity of ideas was related to divergent creativity, and to a diminishing of convergent thinking.
-Also, convergent thinkers could perform better in the convergent phase than in the divergent phase, mirroring the divergent thinkers (performing better in the divergent phase than in the convergent phase).
-As hypothesized in Coursey et al. (2018), introverts could be better at building and integrating creative ideas in the convergent phase, while extroverts could be less inhibited and make more contribution during the divergent phase.
+Harvey (2013) found that the diversity of ideas was positively related to divergent creativity (i.e., the mental process leading to producing ideas that are different, varied, and original), and negatively to convergent thinking (i.e., the mental process leading to narrowing the set of ideas generated towards a solution).
+Furthermore, convergent thinkers performed better in the convergent phase than in the divergent phase; divergent thinkers performed better in the divergent phase than in the convergent phase.
+As hypothesized by Coursey et al. (2018), introverts could be better at building and integrating creative ideas in the convergent phase, while extroverts could be less inhibited and make more contributions during the divergent phase.

 Creative phase: Divergent thinking and extraversion are more strongly and positively associated with creative outcomes in the divergent phase than in the convergent phase.